papers-we-love/papers-we-love/biocomputing/README.md

     - An interesting and inspiring approach to solving the (NP-complete) Hamiltonian Graph problem.

 * [The chemical basis of morphogenesis](http://www.dna.caltech.edu/courses/cs191/paperscs191/turing.pdf)
-    - How we can generate patterns from reaction-diffusion models and how those models apply in real life scenarios.
-By Alan Turing
+    - How we can generate patterns from reaction-diffusion models and how those models apply in real life situations: cells self-organisation and pattern creation.
+    - Includes advance mathematical concepts, basic chemistry, basic biology.
+    - By Alan Turing